ritesh-kumar-nayak/DevOpsProject-Blogs/cm6hl45r3000508icfircc9eq.md

 # Conclusion

-With this, we have implemented **Continuous Integration and Continuous Delivery** for 3 microservices along with GitOps implementation.
+With this, we have implemented **Continuous Integration and Continuous Delivery** for 3 microservices along with GitOps implementation via ArgoCD